DeepakVadgama/deepakvadgama.github.io/_posts/poems/2016-06-12-conviction-of-path-chosen.md

 Do they reaffirm that faith by constant discipline and practice..
 Or is it only natural once the neural paths are established

-Are they quick adopters who criss cross these paths upon new information..
+Are they quick adapters who criss cross these paths upon new information..
 Or do they sustain against all odds, until within touching distance is their aspiration

-Does the environment affect their walk, or instead does it make them leap..
+Does the environment affect their path, or instead does it make them leap..
 Does that energy come from a source within, or is it the company they keep

 Their drive is an enigma to me, which I hope to unravel..